 The cultural heart of the city

-Shiroyama Park is at the center of Matsuyama life.
-It sits within the moat of Matsuyama Castle , has many museums, and is the hub for most events within the city.
-On weekends and holidays, you're likely to catch a food fair, flea market, or festival.
+Shiroyama Park and the Horinouchi neighborhood where it is located are important in Matsuyama life.
+The park sits within the moat of the Matsuyama Castle , has an art museum and a library, and is a venue for many events within the city.
+On weekends and holidays, you're likely to catch a food fair, festival, or other event.

 - Time your visit with one of Matsuyama's many festivals and enjoy the festivities